All Aboard to C.A. & C. Depot

 History of the C. A.& C. Depot

-While locating the #3 Geocache, notice the Stone Arch Bridge also known as The “Viaduct” which was built in 1892 to replace the dilapidated wooden covered-bridge.
+While visiting, notice the Stone Arch Bridge also known as The “Viaduct” which was built in 1892 to replace the dilapidated wooden covered-bridge.
 It is said that the bridge was designed so that a full team of horses could turn in the opposite direction without having to reverse.
 The Viaduct Bridge is one of the landmarks most often identified in Mt.
 Vernon.
 There are many bridges in Knox County which represent one of the town’s historic industrial companies, the Mount Vernon Bridge Company, which flourished from 1880-1962.
 The Mount Vernon Bridge Company used the town’s railroad lines as a primary means to transport supplies.
 Even today, the steel bridge behind the viaduct is a symbol of Mt.
 Vernon’s local industry.

 The Pennsylvania Railroad line remained very busy running freight trains in the 40’s even after passenger rail service declined in post World War II due to traveling by automobile.
 The Columbus, Akron, and Cleveland (CA&C) depot was built in 1905 located just south of the Kokosing River viaduct on S. Main Street.
 It later became known as the Pennsylvania Station.
 Please notice the architecture of the building as it was built with an Asian influence, especially the roof structure.